Boyd-B/boyd-b.github.io/_posts/2018/2018-3-14-streamline-sxa-2-component-pipelines.markdown

 ![Components](/images/streamline/Component-Tree-Structure.png)

-### Update Available Renderings to look in teh right spot
+### Update Available Renderings to look in the right spot

 Available renderings is set by default to layouts.
 We need to change the renderings property to look in another place.